 For instance, he found the pectoralis major clavicular (PMC), the chest muscle that connects to the collar bone, would generally test weak in clients who complained of stomach ulcers.
 He would apply certain chiropractic manipulations for the treatment of ulcers and reassess the strength of the PMC muscles.
 The change in muscle response was immediate and visible and the physical complaint often improved quickly.

-Other natural solutions discovered
+New natural techniques discovered

 Dr. Goodheart started looking for answers in other areas.
 His quest led him to the work of an early American osteopath, Frank Chapman, who had observed that many of the symptoms of disease had their origins in sluggish lymph flow.
 Lymph is the bodily fluid that carries nutrients to tissues and organs and carries toxins away.
 Sluggish lymph flow means that over time, tissues become more toxic and less functional.
 Chapman published his findings in the 1930’s and called his work the Chapman Reflex Points.

 Goodheart began to systematically investigate the relationship between Chapman Reflex Points and the muscle weaknesses he had found to be associated with the same disease conditions.
 He established that rubbing the reflex point Chapman had assigned to a disease would often strengthen the muscle associated with the same pathology.
 In spite of the great success of his newly discovered origin / insertion technique and the application of Chapman Reflex Points, some conditions and their associated weakened muscles failed to respond.

-Holistic medicine: Kinesiology, the ‘energy’ connection
+Holistic medicine: The kinesiology connection

 Goodheart kept looking.
 In the 1930’s another American chiropractor, Terence Bennett, had come up with his own model for restoring health based on proper blood flow.
 Like the lymph system, when blood flow becomes congested, tissues don’t get the right amount of oxygen and nutrition.
 Like Chapman, Bennett had worked out his own set of reflex points.
 Most were on the head and upper body with a few points below the waist and on the legs.
 Bennett found that applying light pressure to these points would stimulate increased blood flow to the associated tissues and organs.
 Goodheart began to systematically investigate the relationships between Bennett Reflex Points and those muscles that would not strengthen with his other techniques; he was delighted to note that in most cases it constituted the missing link.

 His research contained and included looking at the interaction between acupuncture meridians and muscles.
-This was truly pioneering work bringing Eastern concepts into the western world with a real demonstrable effect led to a major break through in understanding how the life-force energy flows through the human body.
+This was truly pioneering work, bringing Eastern concepts into the western world with a real demonstrable effect that led to a major break through in understanding about how the life-force energy flows through the human body.
 Because the Chinese had named their meridians after the organ with which they were associated, Goodheart, in a flash of insight, realised the organ was the key in this relationship.
 When the organ system was stressed (dis-eased); the muscle may develop an imbalance (weakness); the Chapman Reflex Point may become tender; the Bennett Reflex Point may become active, and the associated meridian flow may be disturbed.

-Dr John Thie: A Revolutionary Idea
+Dr John Thie: A revolutionary idea

-Another member of the Goodheart group was chiropractor Dr John Thie, who saw the synthesis of Western and Eastern knowledge as very exciting.
+Another member of the Goodheart team was chiropractor, Dr John Thie, who saw the synthesis of Western and Eastern knowledge as very exciting.
 It strengthened his belief that people should be able to take care of their own health, and that the West should change the foundation of its health system from crisis management to prevention.
 He realised that if everyone could balance their own energy on a regular basis they would be able to maintain their own health more effectively.
 Dr.Thie took the basic techniques that had been worked out in Applied Kinesiology and developed a new system that he called Touch for Health.